dfds/dojo/workshops/micro-frontend-architecture-deep-dive/katas/4/kata/README.md

 </html>
 ```

-***Note*** <br/>
-While it makes sense that this will work when our shadow mode is `open`, it can also works when it is `closed`, which can be confusing at times.
-This behavior is due to the fact that NOTHING in the global DOM is truly secure.
-However what it does do is protect our global DOM from malicious components that are encapsulated by shadow DOM as these wont be able to break into the global DOM.

 ## Want to help make our training material better?

  * Want to **log an issue** or **request a new kata**?
 Feel free to visit our [GitHub site](https://github.com/dfds/ded-dojo/issues).